Examinations Data Retention Policies

 - Retention period: Indefinitely

-- Accessible through: College DoS or Tutor, or NST Secretary
+- Accessible through: College DoS or Tutor, or the NST Administrator

 The marks contained in the final mark book include a mark for each subject taken and the overall class.
 Further information may be routinely released (as part of the markbook) and will include ALL information that the Examiners have determined as being meaningful or helpful as indicators of examination performance.